Digitl-Alchemyst/dev100/Day-80/day80.md

 ### 6. 🌤️ Afternoon Productivity

-- 🍱 Healthy Lunch: [Meal description]
+- 🍱 Healthy Lunch: Burnt my lunch in the oven, had a small peanut butter sandwich to replace.
 - Yard work and cleaning of yard trash for fire pit
 - big work day, huge push to get enough done so i dont fall behind taking off for Pheonix birthday